nnirror/facet/README.md

 4. After the previous command completes, run `npm run facet`.
 The server should start running, and it should open up a new browser window with the code editor.
 5. Copy this command into the code editor in the browser: `_.sine(100,200).play();` Move your cursor so it's on the line.
 Hit `[ctrl + enter]` to run the command.
 The code editor application will always briefly highlights to illustrate what command(s) ran.
 You should hear a sine wave playing out of your computer's default sound card.

+For more information on getting started, check out this mini-tutorial on YouTube: https://www.youtube.com/watch?v=ceJbWjh8VOs

 ## Facet commands

 ### Syntax